If you aspire to work in banking but are uncertain as to what the biggest banks look for when they hire, we may have some answers for you.

 Barclays: Educationally ambivalent – seems to hire from a broad range of universities.
 Not big on the CFA

-As a major UK bank, you might think that Barclays would hire a lot of people from elite UK universities like Oxford and Cambridge and the London School of Economics.
-Actually, this doesn’t seem the case – or at least not to the extent you might expect.
-Similarly, comparatively few Barclays CVs mention U.S. Ivy League Universities.
+As a major UK bank, you might think that Barclays would hire a lot of people from elite UK universities like Oxford and Cambridge, Imperial or the London School of Economics.
+Actually, this doesn’t seem the case.

-- Only 6% were from Oxford or Cambridge or the London School of Economics (versus 9% at Goldman Sachs)
+- Only 6.9% were from Oxford or Cambridge, Imperial or the London School of Economics (versus 10% at Goldman Sachs)

 The perfect profile for a career at Deutsche Bank

-Deutsche Bank: Highly educated Germans and Hindi speakers with a thing for sport
+Deutsche Bank: Some highly educated Germans and Hindi speakers with a thing for sport